Bangaked/Phasmophobia-Category-Extensions-Hoop-AutoSplitter/README.md

 ## Extra Info

 At least for now, this will be kinda be like a Beta to make sure everything works.
 Once I have everything working I can make this work for more than just one version.
-You can always request edits to the code.
+You can always request edits to the code of **[hoop.asl](https://github.com/Bangaked/Phasmophobia-Category-Extensions-Hoop-AutoSplitter/blob/main/hoop.asl)**.